Your most popular end of financial year questions, and answers

-Taxes might be one of the only two guarantees in the world but that doesn’t mean there is never a certainty about them.
+Taxes are perhaps one of the two most important things in the world, but this doesn’t mean that there’s ever a guarantee about them.

-The looming approach of the close of the financial year (EOFY) implies that numerous small business owners will be enlisting the services of a professional accountant to ensure that all their financial affairs are in good working order.
-To help you make the most of the time you spend together, we’ve talked with two top small business accountants, who have given their top EOFY questions from clients and give you an idea of what to expect.
+The imminent close of the financial year (EOFY) is a time when many small business owners will be enlisting the help of a professional accountant to ensure all their financial affairs are in order.
+To help you make the most of the time you spend with them, we’ve talked to two leading small business accountants, who have given their top queries regarding EOFY with their clients, so you can get an advantage.

 There’s many ways to.
-One option is to claim it on an allowance for kilometres – which will reimburse the cost to your company and doesn’t have any income implications for you as an individual.
+One option would be to claim it as an allowance for kilometres – which will reimburse the cost to your business , and is not a tax deductible benefit for your personal income.

-Q. I’ve been making an amount of money.
-Should I consider buying an automobile at the close of the year in order to avoid tax?
+Q. I’ve made an amount of money.
+Should I consider buying an automobile at the end of the year in order to avoid tax?

 When you purchase a vehicle you should make the purchase about cash flow instead of tax.
-You don’t get a real benefit from buying a car just at the end of the year you’ve been trading.
-You’re better off assessing your cash flow prior to the time of year’s beginning in order to maximize your allowance for depreciation and any interest.
+You won’t gain a significant benefit by buying a car towards the close of your trading year.
+You should consider your cash flow at starting of your year to maximize the amount of depreciation allowance as well as any interest.

-You’ll have to enter into some kind of arrangement for payment.
-There are a few ways to go about it.
-You can contact the tax department and create a payment plan but you will be charged interest and you will be penalized if you miss your payment.
+You’re going to have to sign some sort of payment arrangement.
+There are several ways to go about it.
+Contact the tax department and set up a payment plan but the interest is charged as well as penalties if you miss your payment.

-The alternative is that you may approach companies offering tax pooling.
-They can fund your tax payments by pooling them and the interest rate is often lower than that of taxes paid by tax departments.
+There is another option: you can approach companies that offer tax pooling.
+They can fund tax obligations via a pooling agreement and the interest rate is often significantly lower than taxes paid by tax departments.
 Additionally, it’s more flexible.

-We typically recommend that clients save between 20 and 25% of their revenue to cover income tax, GST, Accident Compensation Corporation (ACC) levies , and any small surprise throughout the year.
+We generally recommend that clients save between 20 and 25% of their earnings to with taxation or GST Accident Compensation Corporation (ACC) levies , and any small surprise all through the year.

 Q. Should I be GST-registered for the coming financial year?

-It is true that the answer varies for each business owner , based on their industry, the market they want to target and turnover.
+It is true that the answer varies for each business owner , based on the industry, market and turnover.

-You are free to sign up for GST if you’re anticipating to reach the threshold, or are engaging in an activity in which GST can be included into the industry costs as a standard.
+You are free to sign up if you’re expecting to cross the threshold or engage in an activity in which GST can be included into your industry costs as a standard.

-The short solution is yes.
-There’s an exemption that lets those with low valuations of inventory to estimate the stock they have on hand.
-If you’re involved in selling products, you should know precisely how many items you have in your inventory to sell.
+The simple solution is yes.
+There is an exemption which allows people with low value of inventory to estimate the stock they have available.
+However, if you are involved in selling products, you should be aware of the number of items are available to sell.

-This method also detects SLOBS (slow-moving and out-of-date inventory) which allows you to dispose of it , and never purchase it once more, which will improve your cash flow.
+The process also flags SLOBS (slow-moving and out-of-date stocks) which allows you to dispose of it and not order it again, improving your cash flow.

 Q. Can I do my EOFY taxes myself?

-You can certainly do it but can you do it correctly?
-Today’s software lets you easily track the numbers of a profit and loss and then file a tax return with the tax department.
-But it doesn’t tell you what you are allowed and cannot claim, and isn’t able to take a look at your overall financial situation.
+Of course you can however, how do you go about doing it right?
+Software available today lets you easily track an income and loss and file a return with IRS.
+However, it doesn’t tell you what you can and aren’t claiming, and doesn’t take a closer examine your overall financial situation.

 Do you want to do it right this tax time?
-Consult your accountant about making sure you’ve checked all the right boxes.
+Consult your accountant about getting all the necessary boxes checked.

 NZ Business Loan Brokers Services